feelfreelinux/cspot/README.md

 # create a build directory and navigate to it
 $ mkdir -p build && cd build

-# use cmake to generate build files
+# use cmake to generate build files, and select an audio sink
-$ cmake ..
+$ cmake .. -DCSPOT_ENABLE_PORTAUDIO_SINK

 # compile
 $ make